 Four deaths in Udupi, Dakshina Kannada

-Dakshina Kannada reported two COVID-19 deaths and 55 new cases on Monday.
-Of the deceased, one is a male and the other a female.
-The district reported 730 active cases and test positivity rate was put at 1.29%.
+Dakshina Kannada reported two COVID-19 deaths and 61 new cases on Wednesday.
+With 108 patients discharged, the number of active cases stood at 520.
+Test positivity rate (TPR) was put at 1.15%.

-Udupi district also reported two related deaths and 31 new cases.
-The deceased were an 82-year-old female from Udupi and an 85-year-old male from Kundapur.
-The number of active cases stood at 613 and test positivity rate was put at 4.4%.
+Both the deceased were from outside Dakshina Kannada.
+Both were males and were in the 31-40 age category.
+One patient had co-morbidities.
+A fine of ₹1,15,37,880 has been collected so far in 95,532 cases of norms violation in the district.

+With 5,040 people getting the vaccine on Wednesday, the total number of vaccinated people in Dakshina Kannada reached 34.13 lakh.
+Of these, 17.97 lakh have taken the first dose and 15.72 lakh their second.
+As many as 43,300 people have taken the precautionary dose.

 - Comments will be moderated by The Hindu editorial team.